Notes to Civic Education

 5.1989, p.
 189. Ironically, as Wolin points out, the power implied—which is “remote, abstract, and virtually unseen”—“bore certain unfortunate resemblances to the kind of power which the colonists had rejected less than two decades earlier when they had rebelled against the authority of the British Crown…” (Idem).

-6. I take Dewey to mean by “democracy as a way of life” that democracy creates and needs a democratic culture in which the values that underlie democracy and the uses to which democratic processes can be put are both pervasive.
+6. We take Dewey to mean by “democracy as a way of life” that democracy creates and needs a democratic culture in which the values that underlie democracy and the uses to which democratic processes can be put are both pervasive.
 For perhaps the best exposition on democratic culture, its nature and its limits, see Alexis de Tocqueville's Democracy in America.

 7. The terms used in describing teaching or education are significant.
 Both the terms “instill” and “nurture” connote teaching of some kind.
 But each also connotes a different concept of how that teaching begins.
 To instill or to inculcate a desire suggests some outside force planting or impressing that desire.
 Once planted, the desire is then nurtured or nourished.
 If we begin, however, with the idea of nurturing that desire, then we might think of the literal definition of education: to bring or lead forth or out of (educare).
 In other words, nurture suggests a desire that is innate but that needs to be developed and nourished; whereas a desire that is instilled is put in from the outside.
 Most advocates of character education seem to follow the “inculcation” model.
 Ultimately, however, where the teaching begins is perhaps not as significant as how the teaching proceeds.
 That process appears to be the same for character education.
 Whether the condign desires or traits are instilled or nurtured, they need to be developed.

-8. For our purposes, and I speak here for the advocates of character education as well as their critics, this distinction will suffice.
+8. For our purposes, and we speak here for the advocates of character education as well as their critics, this distinction will suffice.
 It may be problematic, however, because definitions of character often refer to temperament or personality.
 The Oxford Etymological Dictionary, for example, defines character as a “natural tendency or bent of mind, especially in relation to moral or social qualities.”
 Its editors list “temperament” as a synonym (p.
 493).

 9. For an extensive treatment of civic education and the Mozert case, see Macedo, 2000, especially chapters six and seven.